CatLover01/AutoGeneratorJokes/README.md

 ## Features
 - Fetches random jokes from an API.
-- Displays jokes with a random colors.
+- Displays jokes with random background colors.
 - Simple, one-button interface.

 ## Technologies Used